civiccc/twigg/README.md

 Twigg collects statistics for a set of Git repositories.
 It assumes that all the repositories are in one directory and up-to-date.

-# twigg-stats (command-line tool)
+# `twigg stats` (command-line tool)

-A script to show how many commits each person has made in a given timespan and in what repositories.
+Shows how many commits each person has made in a given timespan and in what repositories.

 Usage:

-    twigg-stats [--verbose|-v] repos dir> <number of days>
+    twigg stats [--verbose|-v] <repos dir> <number of days>

-# twigg-app (web app)
+# `twigg app` (web app)

-The web app shows the same information as `twigg-stats`.
+The web app shows the same information as `twigg stats`.
 To run it, copy `config.yml.example` to `config.yml` and set `repositories_directory` to the directory that contains all the repositories you want to analyze.

 Usage:

-    twigg-app
+    twigg app

+# Development

+Use Bundler when manually running or testing `twigg` subcommands from a local clone of the Twigg Git repo:

+    bundle exec bin/twigg stats <repos dir> <number of days>
+    bundle exec bin/twigg app

-For development, you can use Shotgun to get auto-reloading behavior on every
+For the web app, you can use Shotgun to get auto-reloading behavior on every
 request:

     bundle exec shotgun -o 0.0.0.0 config.ru